 The Day the War Came by Nicola Davies, illustrated by Rebecca Cobb

-It’s a day like any other that starts with breakfast and a morning in school learning about frogs and volcanoes.
-After lunch, the war came.
+It’s a day like any other that starts with breakfast and at school.
+But after lunch, the war comes.
 The writing and artwork allude to the destruction with only a few specific graphic details.
 “It came across the playground.
 It came into my teacher’s face.
 It brought the roof down and turned my town to rubble.”
-The girl is alone and must leave, walking and riding buses and going on a boat.
-She feels like the war is within her, in her dreams and in her heart.
-The story comes full circle when a kind child brings her a chair so she can attend the local school.
-“A chair for me to sit on and learn about volcanoes, and sing, and draw birds.
-And drive the war out of my heart.”
-I think this little girl’s journey is all the more valuable as we look at what happens after she arrives at the new country — it is only with help and kindness from others that she begins to heal.
+The little girl’s journey is all the more valuable as we look at both the hardships of leaving her home as well as what happens after she arrives at the new country.
+Because it is only with help and kindness from others that she begins to heal.

 Marwan’s Journey by Patricia de Arias, illustrated by Laura Borras

 This is one of the best refugee experience picture books I’ve read.
-We can only imagine where this boy comes from… He walks away from his homeland with very few things carried on his back.
+The boy walks away from his homeland with very few things carried on his back.
 Precise, sensory text perfectly narrates this little boy’s difficult journey… “Sometimes, in the cold right, I cry out to her in my dreams. / She comes with her black hair streaming, and tucks me in / with her flour-soft hands.”
-What imagery, right!?
 As the boy walks, he remembers his home.
 He remembers when they came.
 And all the walking.
 “One… / two… / three… / A line of humans like ants / crossing the desert.”
 He hopes that one day he will return home.

 Her Right Foot by Dave Eggers

-I’m so impressed by Dave Eggers picture book, Her Right Foot, with gorgeous illustrations by Shawn Harris.
-As you might expect from Eggers, it’s FUNNY — I laughed out loud while reading.
-But, it’s more than that — it’s also interactive, informative, and insightful.
+I’m so impressed by Dave Eggers picture book; it’s funny, interactive, informative, and insightful.
 In fact, this amazing book builds to a poignant and timely message about the meaning of the Statue of Liberty.
-Notice how her right foot is raised as if she’s stepping.
-Eggers wants us to notice that the Statue is moving.
+Egger’s points out how the Statue’s right foot is raised as if she’s stepping.
+Eggers wants us to notice that the Statue is in motion.
 She is an immigrant, too.
-Her job of welcoming immigrants is active, never ending.
+Her job of welcoming immigrants is active, never-ending.
 Think about that for a moment.
 I think our country needs this book now more than ever.